 This rifle was introduced into British service in two small batches - each of 300 units - in 1916 and 1917 respectively - specifically for assistance in training Royal Flying Corps and, latterly, Royal Air Force aircrew in gunnery; (the Air Force Bill received Royal Assent in November 1917, the Air Ministry was formed on 2nd.
 January 1918, and the Royal Air Force officially came into being on 1st. of April of that year).
 It has, however, been reported elsewhere that only 500 of the 600 contract came to Europe as late as 1918.

-In his very recently published book "British Secondary Small Arms 1914-1919 - Part II, R.F.C. and R.N.A.S." the late Tony ( A.O.)
-Edwards stated that over half-a-million rounds of .22 Winchester Auto rimfire ammunition was bought in with the first batch of 1903 rifles, with a further contract for 300,000 rounds per month.
-This would indicate that, by the time all 600 rifles were in service, each one was firing an average of 1,000 rounds every month.
+In his fairly recently published book "British Secondary Small Arms 1914-1919 - Part II, R.F.C. and R.N.A.S." the late Tony ( A.O.)
+Edwards stated that over half-a-million rounds of .22 Winchester Auto rimfire ammunition were bought in with the first batch of 1903 rifles, with a further contract for 300,000 rounds per month.
+This would indicate that, by the time all 600 rifles were in service, each one was firing an average of 1000 rounds every month.

-The illustrated example of this wartime purchase is the only one presently known to the Imperial War Museum, which leaves 599 to be accounted for!
-Do you perhaps own, or know of the whereabouts of, another?
-The screw-threaded muzzle on the IWM rifle, for the fitment of a sound moderator, would suggest that it moved into private hands as a sporting rifle after the Great War; this could, most likely, have been the fate of many of the worthy 600.
+The illustrated example of this wartime purchase was, until recently, the only one then known to the Imperial War Museum, which left 599 to be accounted for!
+The screw-threaded muzzle on the IWM rifle, for the fitment of a sound moderator, would suggest that it moved into private hands as a sporting rifle after the Great War; this could very likely have been the fate of many of the worthy 600.

 That many of the rifles were not returned to the U.S., after the War, (those stamped 'US Property' would have been part of a wartime lend-lease arrangement), is evidenced by the fact that, in the early 1920s, A.G.
 Parker of Birmingham were advertising them for sale.
 They marketed them alongside their other imports, the Winchesters '90 and 1906, Savage Model 1914, and Remington No.12A U.M.C. pump/slide-action repeating rifles, as well as the ubiquitous Browning semi-automatic .22 rifle.
 The pump action repeaters sold, at that time, for between five and six pounds, whilst the Browning semi-auto was marketed at just under three pounds, putting the Winchester 1903 semi-autos at a significant premium.

-Interestingly, by 1941, the Winchester Repeating Arms Company's own catalogue advertised a "Model63", which item is replicated below.
+Interestingly, by 1941, the Winchester Repeating Arms Company's own catalogue advertised a "Model 63".

 This rifle appears to be outwardly almost identical to the 1903 model in most respects, other than the modification of the butt-stock to a pistol-grip design with reduced curvature of the butt-plate and a slightly higher comb, no doubt commensurate wih the fashion and thinking of the day.
 The rifle was available in the .22 calibre, but intended for the Long Rifle Super-Speed and Super-X cartridges by then in use in North America .